• Skip to primary navigation

 Packing cubes

-Not with packing cubes!
-I usually have one or two for myself and one for little D. I have packing cubes in different sizes, the smaller ones I use for toiletries and other smalls things while the bigger ones are perfect for clothes.
+I have packing cubes in different sizes, the smaller ones I use for toiletries and other small things while the bigger ones are perfect for clothes.

 The cubes not only help to keep our stuff organized, but they also make it easier to utilize all the space in our suitcase and backpack efficiently.

-Clothes and shoes
+Versatile clothes and comfortable shoes

 Tateyama Kurobe Alpine Route